ryancur/_portfolio/README.md

 ![Apple & Exxon](images/stock_price_AAPL_XOM.png)

 Project 1 for Udacity's AI for Trading course.
-Built a systemic trading research script using a cross-sectional momentum strategy.
+Built a trading research script using a cross-sectional momentum strategy.
 The portfolio returns were assessed using hypothesis testing.

 Technologies: Python, Pandas, Numpy, Matplotlib, Scipy